//

 Exiting the car on arrival is an experience in itself, I was met by a party of five: caddies (mandatory for all guests) whisk your bags away, while a valet escorts your car to the carpark.
 For me this came as a true culture shock, years of carpark shoe changes and scrambling for a parking space had been replaced by service with a smile.

 The clubhouse is quaint and classy, without being over the top.
 A fire burned and a barista waited to take my order for a pre-round brew.
-It was from here that I was granted my first glance of a course which until now had existed only in my wildest dreams.
+It was from here that I was granted my first glance of a course which until now had existed only in my dreams.

 Slithers of tight, perfectly manicured fescue cut through the sandy wasteland, its lumps, bumps and hollows presented in all their glory – the perfect collision.
 At first sight it was obvious Tara Iti was truly something remarkable – a wild landscape perfectly tamed.